Behnam-sn/neat-vue/README.md

 Neat is a note app

-## Neat-Frontend
+## Neat-vue

 This is the frontend repository

 ## Tech Stack

 - Vite
 - Vue (3)
 - Vuex
 - Vue-Router
 - Axios
 - Tailwind CSS

 ## Neat-Backend